jappeace/jappeaceApplication/content/authentication-in-reflex.md

 holdEvent val evt fun =
   Dom.widgetHold (pure val) $ fun <$> evt
 ```
-This function will use the first argument as default dynamic value
+`widgetHold` will show the first given widget,
+until the event happens which has a widget as value.
+Then the widget within that event is put onto the DOM
+instead of the original.
+It's a bit like [sequence](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Traversable.html#v:sequence)[^lookingfor].
+In any case it returns the widget value as a dynamic.

+[^lookingfor]: sequence doesn't work because event isn't foldable,
+	and it will never be foldable because that breaks FRP semantics.

+`holdEvent` however assumes we initially don't want to render
+anything on the DOM.
+Then it asks you to provide an event with any value and finally
+a function that consumes the value to produce the widget.
-until the event occurs, then it will execute the function
+It will execute the function and display the resulting widget
-and display that on the dom instead of nothing.
+on the DOM instead of nothing.

-The first argument is the default value.
+The first argument of `holdEvent` is the default value.
 The second argument is the event which we want to hold.
 The final argument is the function we want to execute producing a widget.
-The function keeps returning the default value,
+The function keeps returning the default value
 until the event fires for the first time,
 then it will keep on displaying the fired event.